maxiboom1/nodejs-keystroker/readme.md

 The primary goal is to develop a GPIO box that connects to GPIO providers, enabling the triggering of app focus and keystroke transmission.
 This setup involves a GPIO box and a Node.js application:

 ### Terms
-keystroker - A Node.js application running on a client PC, designed to receive GPI triggers.
+Keystroker - A Node.js application running on a client PC, designed to receive GPI triggers.
 GPIO Box - An Arduino Nano micro-controller.

 ### GPIO-BOX: